VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode ITSM connector for Azure deployment and сonfiguration guide.md

 ## Configuration of VIAcode ITSM connector for Azure

-After you have selected "VIAcode ITSM connector for Azure" software plan you need to configure it.

 ## Basics

 ![Basics](./media/basicsSettingsConnector.png)

-- Choose a subscription to deploy the management application.
+- Choose a subscription to deploy the managed application.
 - Create a new Resource Group.
 - Select a region.
 - Provide a name for your application's managed resource group.